cwkosman/cherin-food-blog/content/recipes/dont-trash-it-sourdough-biscuit-breakfast-sandwiches.md

 ---
 **Sourdough Biscuits**

-Preheat the oven to 425°F, with a rack in the upper third.
-Grease a baking sheet, or line it with parchment.
+Preheat the oven to 425°F, with a rack in the middle of the oven.
+Line it with parchment (or grease).

 Combine the flour, baking powder, and salt.
 Work the butter into the flour until the mixture is unevenly crumbly.
 We recommend using a potato masher.